gboeing/ppde642/syllabus/readme.md

 ## Module 14

-**Apr 21 - Workshop**
+**Apr 21 - Next steps**

-We have a collective hands-on workshop applying the methods we have learned throughout the semester to the individual final projects.
+We discuss professional coding practices and next steps in learning data science, and hold a collective hands-on workshop for individual final projects.

 Readings to be completed prior to class: